-Jim Thompson is truly unique in that it controls the entire silk making process for it’s famous silk fabrics.
-This has always enabled us, as a company, to closely manage and review quality control and solely employ only the most skilled workers.
+Jim Thompson is truly unique in that it controls the entire silk making process for its famous silk fabrics.
+This has always enabled us to closely manage and review quality control and to solely employ only the most-skilled individuals.

-At Jim Thompson, the eggs laid by silk moths are sold to local farmers who complete the rearing process for us; in the beginning, Jim Thompson employed a staggering 3000 farmers in order to ensure their healthy evolution.
-To this day, the contracted farmers are responsible for watching the eggs until they hatch into caterpillars, hand feeding them mulberry leaves and monitoring the co-cooning process.
+At Jim Thompson, the eggs laid by silk moths are sold to local farmers who complete the rearing process for us.
+In the beginning, Jim Thompson employed as many as 3000 farmers in order to ensure the silk worm’s healthy evolution.
+To this day, the contracted farmers are responsible for keeping a close eye on the eggs until they hatch, hand feeding them the mulberry leaves, and monitoring the cocooning process.

-Aside from silk rearing, Jim Thompson also purchases the farmers’ own produce, including raw silk and other strands of cocoons, an enterprise which encourages and supports the continuation of local business in the North Eastern region.
+Aside from silk rearing, Jim Thompson also purchases the farmers’ own produce, an enterprise which encourages and supports the continuation of local business in the North Eastern region.

-Choosing to work with local farmers to complete the rearing process, freed up a lot of space at the Jim Thompson Farm, which was previously dedicated to breeding facilities and Mulberry Tree or-chards.
+Choosing to work with local farmers to complete the rearing process created free space at the Jim Thompson Farm, which was previously dedicated to breeding facilities and Mulberry Tree orchards.
 The collaboration provided us with enough available land to produce an organic farm and flower garden, open to the public throughout December and January.

-From the silk worm's evolution, to the process of making, weaving and dyeing silk, visitors are able to attend informative demonstrations describing the whole process.
-The Jim Thompson Farm has been providing its visitors with a fascinating first-hand insight into silk production and rural crafts since it first opened in 2001.
+From the silk worm's evolution, to the process of making, weaving and dyeing silk, visitors are able to attend informative demonstrations on the unique process.
+The Jim Thompson Farm has been providing its visitors with a fascinating insight into silk production and rural crafts since it first opened in 2001.